Home » Resources for autism » Social Stories for Kids With Autism – The Ultimate Guide

 Social Stories for autistic children

-Why is a Social Story important?
+Why is a Social Story Important?

 Social Stories are essential because they can significantly improve the way children with autism relate to others.
 They help them learn what to do (and what not to do) when faced with unfamiliar life situations.

 Comic strip conversations are simple illustrations that show two or more people having a conversation using short sentences.
 Some children with autism learn better with visuals, so creating comic strips can be an effective tool.
-Constructing cartoon strips for kids is an enjoyable way for young people to communicate their thoughts and feelings while building the imagination.
+Constructing cartoon strips for kids is an enjoyable way for young people to communicate their thoughts and feelings while building their imagination.

 What do Social Stories help with?